paulmillr/noble-secp256k1/README.md

 > **noble-crypto** — high-security, easily auditable set of contained cryptographic libraries and tools.

-- No dependencies, one small file
+- No dependencies, protection against supply chain attacks
 - Easily auditable TypeScript/JS code
 - Supported in all major browsers and stable node.js versions
 - All releases are signed with PGP keys